 - Add two eggs to a medium bowl and whisk with a fork.

 - Add mayonnaise to the bowl and stir.
-Add optional ingredients like finely minced fresh onions, black pepper and/or parsley or other seasoning.
-NOTE: If your saltines are good and salty, you won't need to add any salt.
+Add optional ingredients like finely minced fresh onions, black pepper and/or parsley or other seasoning. of yoru choice NOTE: If your crackers are good and salty, you won't need to add any salt.

 - Crush saltine crackers to fill a ½ cup measuring cup, and add to the bowl.
 Don't pulverize them, leave them chunky.
 TIP: If you are short on tuna and need to stretch the recipe, leave them chunky and add an additional ¼ cup.

 - Heat a heavy-bottomed or cast iron pan to medium-high.
 (Or prepare the air fryer or lightly oil a sheet pan to oven fry.)

 - Strain the tuna very well and add to the bowl.
 Mix everything together gently.
 Don't over mix or they will become very dense!

 - Form the mixture into about 8-12 patties.
 If you like them super crispy form 10-12 small, thinner patties.
 They will be moist, you will have to handle carefully and quickly to keep them from falling apart.
 (If you have time, try coating them in Panko before frying like I do my Salmon Cakes.)

 - Pan fry carefully in hot oil for about 3-5 minutes per side, or until nicely browned.
 Be careful, they will spatter in the hot oil a bit.
 You just want to brown and cook the eggs and onions.
 If you press with your finger they should spring back.
 If your finger leaves an indent, they are not quite done.